cngrindstaff/Achievement-Vault/README.md

 It supports multiple games.
 Just add a new folder, html file, and excel sheet, then add a link to it on the main page.

 ## How it works
-You can have an excel file for each game.
+Each game uses its own excel file.
 In it, list the achievements (and descriptions if you want).
 Achievements/trackable items can be separated into sections.
 Each section will expand into a different area on the page, for organization's sake.
 As items are checked off, they will be stored in local storage.
 To prevent loss of data, the excel file is also set up to support having items already marked as checked.